bioSyntax/bioSyntax-site/uninstall.md

 ```
 {: .language-bash}

 **Note**: The uninstaller script should also be run from root and requires super-user commands at the moment.
 If you don't have permissions or don't like this; simply follow the Manual Uninstallation instructions below, but some files will need to be placed in paths accessed via root as well.

+If you run into any problems open an [issue on github](https://github.com/bioSyntax/bioSyntax/issues) and we can help.

 ## sublime
 **(Linux / Mac / Win)**